-Maths – Homework will be set on a Thursday and due in on the following Thursday.
+Maths – Homework will be set on a Monday and due in on the following Monday.

 English – Homework will be set on a Monday and due in on the following Monday.

 Spelling – Spellings will be handed out on a Thursday and your child will be tested on them on the following Thursday.